 The performance and effectiveness of the Board of Directors and its committees are internally assessed to be satisfactory.
-In compliance with the Central Bank of The Gambia's Guideline 13 issued in January 2023 and the Bank's revised Corporate Governance Charter, an external consultant has been recruited to carry out an independent assessment of the performance of the Directors, Board structure and committees, Board meetings and procedures; Board management relations; succession planning and training.
+In compliance with the Central Bank of The Gambia's Guideline 13 issued in January 2023 and the Bank's revised Corporate Governance Charter, an external consultant was recruited to carry out an independent assessment of the performance of the Directors, Board structure and committees, Board meetings and procedures; Board management relations; succession planning and training in 2024.
+Overall, it was noted that the Board of Directors and its committees were operating in an effective manner and performing satisfactorily, with no major issues identified. in 2024.
+The directors participated in a self-assessment process to evaluate their performance in fulfilling their roles.
+The process, which was led by the Board nomination and evaluation committee was designed to enhance governance practices and ensure that the Bank operates in and transparent accountable, and compliant manner, the results of the self-assessment were reviewed by the nomination committee with recommendation made to the board as appropriate